 I love basil pesto!
 Whether it’s on pizza or over a bowl of pasta, I love the flavors.
 You can make your own easily or purchase a store bought one, gluten free if needed.
-For this dish I often just a store bought, unless I happen to have some homemade in the freezer.
+For this Cheesy Pesto Chicken dish I often just a store-bought pesto, unless I happen to have some homemade in the freezer.

 A few of my favorite gluten-free pestos

 I like to keep jars of my favorite, Cucina and Amore Pesto Alla Genovese Basil, in my pantry!
 It’s gluten-free and delicious!
 Check out their other amazing pesto, bruschetta toppings, sauces, and so much more!
 The Artichoke Lemon Pesto Alla Firenze is a wonderful choice too!
 They also have a Pesto Variety Pack which I’ve yet to try, which includes one jar of each: Vegan and Nut-Free Pesto and a Pesto Siciliana Sun-Dried Tomato, plus the Pesto Alla Genovese and the Artichoke Lemon.

 Want an easy dinner?
 Check out their pesto and sauces and create a great dinner without much effort!

 Cheesy Pesto Chicken combines delicious flavors in one dish

 In this dish the pesto is just one of the flavors.
 Combined with caramelized heirloom tomatoes and lots of garlic, stringy melted mozzarella, and sharp parmesan, it’s pretty near perfect in my opinion!